Unsub Extender: a Python-based web application for visualizing Unsub data: Significance of this Project

 The graph in Figure \ref{fig:unsub_graph} shows Iowa State University's actual decisions on a large commercial publisher's subscription package that was analyzed with Unsub.
-It is clear that all retained (blue) journals do not form a continuous group; in practice, some are located along the x-axis toward high ``Adjusted Cost-per-Use" but were still kept due to local reasons (traditional strengths, support of a small department, strategic university emphasis area, etc).
+It is clear that all retained (blue) journals do not form a continuous group; in practice, some are located far along the x-axis toward high ``Adjusted Cost-per-Use" but were still kept due to local reasons (traditional strengths, support of a small department, strategic university emphasis area, etc).
 The scattering of decisions along this metric demonstrates a need for deeper analysis and systematic thinking about which journals to keep than Unsub has provided.
-Therefore, a new tool called Unsub Extender was developed and is formally introduced here.